Photo: Gabriela Ruellan, Capybara (Some rights reserved)

 Protected areas play important roles in the conservation of natural and cultural resources.
-Are sectors of the continental or marine territory of great value in terms of biodiversity and scenic beauty, they are limited in human activities, with a status of legal protection.
-Argentina has been a pioneer country in the region, and one of the first in the world, in terms of the creation of National Parks.
-Today it has 46 Protected Areas and the National Parks Administration continues to work with the commitment to double its surface, developing the present and planning the future in a sustainable manner.
+These are sectors with legal protection of great value in terms of biodiversity and scenic beauty.
+Today Argentina has 46 Protected Areas and the National Parks Administration continues to work with the commitment to double its surface, developing the present and planning the future in a sustainable manner.

 A journey of history and nature